ABMI/OhdsiDataCatalogue/README.md

 Introduction
 ==========
-A package to calculate the counts of the standard and source concepts in an OMOP CDM and extract the current version of the mappings used
+A package to show basic elements of the data catalogue automatically

+- Method of Data Collection (i.e. claims, EHR, etc)
+- Data Start Date
+- Total number of patients
+- Total visits (by inpatient, outpatient, emergency room, etc)
+- Total number of providers
+- Total number of care sites
+- Total number of specialties

 Technology
 ==========
-ConceptPrevalence is an R package.
+OhdsiDataCatalogue is an R package.

 Dependencies
 ============